Discover the Majestic Chao Phraya River: A Tranquil Journey through Bangkok’s Heart & scenic landscape

 Check out this guided three temple tour of the main temples to visit in Bangkok here for more information and booking a tour.

-How to get around the Chao Phraya River on their ferries
+How to get around the Chao Phraya River by ferries

 An extensive and inexpensive ferry system stops at the many concentrated areas of tourism and commercial centers around the river.
 You can easily find where the stops are with detailed signage in English to show where the stops are and prices.